liang-zhengyang/liang-zhengyang.github.io/_pages/about.md

 This is Zhengyang’s Homepage, welcome!

-Zhengyang Liang is currently an undergraduate student at SCS(School of Computer Science) Department, BUPT(Beijing University of Posts and Telecommunications).I am working on multimodal image-text retrieval models (e.g., CLIP), contrastive learning, knowledge distillation and model compression.
+Zhengyang Liang is currently working as a research intern at Beijing Academic of Artificial Intelligence, dedicated to exploring MLLM, video understanding and video moment retrieval.
+Before that, he got his bachelor's degree at SCS(School of Computer Science) Department, BUPT(Beijing University of Posts and Telecommunications).

 In my third year of undergrad, I joined the Beijing Key Laboratory of Intelligent Telecommunication Software and Multimedia of BUPT, supervised by Prof.[Junping Du](https://scholar.google.com.sg/citations?user=p_blB4EAAAAJ&hl=en&oi=sra) and Prof.[Meiyu Liang](https://ieeexplore.ieee.org/author/37855140600).